Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzADAppCredential.md

 ```
 PS C:\> $SecureStringPassword = ConvertTo-SecureString -String "password" -AsPlainText -Force
-PS C:\> Get-AzureRmADApplication -ObjectId 1f89cf81-0146-4f4e-beae-2007d0668416 | New-AzureRmADAppCredential -Password $SecureStringPassword
+PS C:\> Get-AzADApplication -ObjectId 1f89cf81-0146-4f4e-beae-2007d0668416 | New-AzADAppCredential -Password $SecureStringPassword
 ```

-Gets the application with object id '1f89cf81-0146-4f4e-beae-2007d0668416' and pipes that to the New-AzureRmADAppCredential to create a new application credential for that application with the given password.
+Gets the application with object id '1f89cf81-0146-4f4e-beae-2007d0668416' and pipes that to the New-AzADAppCredential to create a new application credential for that application with the given password.

 ## PARAMETERS